borkxs/svg-react-loader/README.md

 `attrs`: Attributes to apply to the root-level tag.
 If a certain attribute is already assigned to the tag, the value here will override that. ex.:
 `"?attrs={className: 'mySymbol'}"`
+    This example is horseshit.
+    Also this is react?
+Maybe we should call it props.

 `reactDom`: A string to require an alternaitve 'react-dom' module. ex.:
 `?reactDom=react`